Ph.D., 2009, Chicago Theological Seminary; Theology, Ethics, and the Human Sciences.

 “La teologia del neoliberismo,” trans.
 V. Bonacci and G. Lucchesini, in Giorgio Agamben: Ontologia e politica, ed.
 V. Bonacci (Quodlibet, forthcoming).

 “The Persistence of the Ransom Theory of the Atonement,” in Companion to the Atonement, ed.
 Adam Johnson (New York: T&T Clark, forthcoming).

 “Giorgio Agamben,” in Religion and European Philosophy: Key Thinkers from Kant to the Present, ed.
 Philip Goodchild and Hollis Phelps (Durham, U.K.: Acumen, forthcoming).

 “Repetition and Regression: The Problem of Christianity and Žižek’s ‘Middle Period,’” in Repeating Žižek, ed.
-Agon Hamza (Durham, N.C.: Duke University Press, forthcoming).
+Agon Hamza (Durham, N.C.: Duke University Press, 2015).

 “Unplugging the Subject of Law: The Radical Judaism of Žižek’s Paul,” in Žižek and Law, ed.
-Laurent de Sutter (New York: Routledge, forthcoming).
+Laurent de Sutter (New York: Routledge, 2015).

 “The Curse of the Law and the Coming Politics: On Agamben, Paul, and the Jewish Alternative,” in Giorgio Agamben: Legal, Political, and Philosophical Potentialities, ed.
 Tom Frost (New York: Routledge, 2013).